Criminal History Guidelines for Federal Housing Providers

 Part 1: How a Background Check is Done

 - HUD housing providers will require a background check for all adult members of the household (18 years or older), and all persons convicted of a crime as an adult.

 - The application should include information about your right to request a reasonable accommodation; and to present evidence of mitigating circumstances such as participation in drug treatment, counseling or educational programs.

 Part 2: Why is a background check important?

-Public Housing Agencies (PHAs) and other affordable housing providers that receive federal funds have wide freedom when using criminal records as part of their application and admissions process.
-PHAs have a number of compelling reasons to look at criminal records.
+Federal housing providers have a number of valid reasons to look at criminal records.
 They must make sure that their residents feel safe in their homes.
-While PHAs cannot deny all applicants with a criminal record, they are justified in excluding applicants with a recent history of crimes that threaten the health, safety or right to peaceful enjoyment of the premises by residents and staff.
+While housing providers cannot deny all applicants with a criminal record, they are justified in excluding applicants with a recent history of crimes that threaten the health, safety or right to peaceful enjoyment of the premises by residents and staff.
 Recent convictions for violent or drug-related crimes often fall under this type of exclusion.

-The 2016 HUD guidance balances the housing authority’s need to provide a safe living environment with the Fair Housing Act's nondiscrimination requirements.
-If a PHA uses criminal history as part of its application review, HUD requires an analysis of whether its policy has a discriminatory effect.
-This includes whether it is necessary to achieve a substantial, legitimate, nondiscriminatory interest, and whether there is a less discriminatory alternative.
-These policies can be found in the PHA’s Administrative Plan.
-This document can often be found on a housing authority’s website.
-If it is not, contact the housing office and ask for help on how to view the document.
+The 2016 HUD guidance balances the need to provide a safe living environment with the Fair Housing Act's nondiscrimination requirements.
+If a federal housing provider uses criminal history as part of its application review, HUD requires an analysis of whether its policy is discriminatory.